igor-baiborodine/java-various-examples/ocp-upgrade-java8/README.md

 ####Exam topics:

-#####Lambda Expressions
+#####1.
+Lambda Expressions
-* Describe Java inner classes and develop the code that uses Java inner classes (such as: nested class, static class, local class and anonymous classes)
+1.1 Describe Java inner classes and develop the code that uses Java inner classes (such as: nested class, static class, local class and anonymous classes)
 * Define and write functional interfaces
 * Describe a Lambda expression; refactor the code that use anonymous inner class to use Lambda expression; including type inference,target typing